intelsdi-x/swan/scripts/jupyter/README.md

 ![sensitivity_chart](docs/sensitivity_chart.png)

+We can get some conclusion from above plot like:
+- which aggressor cause some SLO violations and how big they are
+- what is the max `QPS` that we are able to achive, while keeping `slo violation`.
+Point on the X axis - where `slo` boundary line and `aggressor` line cross
+- basically for 'worst' aggressor (`L3 data` => "red" in this case), we expecting about 70 `QPS` and `SLO` keeped at level no more than 500ms.

 It is also possible to compare two experiments, like below:
 ```python
 exps = [exp1, exp2]
 compare_experiments(exps, fill=True, to_max=False)
 ```
+Here `fill` param acts the same as in the previous example, and `to_max` compares Baseline for two experiments with 'worst cases'.

 ![compare_two_experiments](docs/compare_two_experiments.png)

-Here `fill` param acts the same as in the previous example, and `to_max` compares Baseline for two experiments with 'worst cases'.
+At this chart the “green area” shows some “goodness”, between `Baselines` on two different setups.

+We see that:
+- on the “better hardware”, we don’t violate `SLO` almost at all loadpoints.
+- we can have `slo violation` with much more `QPS` values
+- "goodness", green area between `Baselines` is kind of measure of availabe physical resources.

 ## Exploration data using jupyter